microsoft/PowerPlatformConnectors/certified-connectors/GreenSign/README.md

 In order to use this connector, you will need an account with GreenSign. you can sign up [here](https://app.greensign.io/signup).

-Once you've signed up, you can use GreenSign in PowerAutomate
+Once you've signed up, you can use GreenSign in PowerAutomate.

+If you're an organization using GreenSign, you can [contact us](https://www.greensign.io/contact-us) for enabling your Power Automate integration.

 ## Obtaining Credentials.